DAILY QUIET TIME

-In lesson number one we learned when we were born again we exited Adam’s family and entered God’s family.
+In lesson number one we learned when we were “born again” we exited Adam’s family and entered God’s family.
 Upon salvation we did not merely come to a new understanding of God; we became His children!
 Not only redeemed by God – but supernaturally RELATED to God.

 However, it is quite possible to be related to someone without having a RELATIONSHIP.
 Herein lies one of the greatest pitfalls of the Christian life.
-Due to the continuance of our sin nature and constant pull of the world, the natural tendency is to drift away from God; a constant tugging in the wrong direction.
+Due to the continuance of our sinful nature and the constant pull of the world, the natural tendency is to drift away from God; a constant tugging in the wrong direction.
 In this lesson, we will learn how to impair this negative force by maintaining a close relationship with our Heavenly Father, through the means of intimate daily fellowship.
 “Draw nigh to God, and he will draw nigh to you.”
 (James 4:8)

 What do we mean by quiet time?

-Quiet time is a daily period of time spent alone with the Lord in a quiet setting; learning to retreat from the noise of the physical world and enter into the Lord’s presence by the means of silence, prayer the word: obeying Jesus’ command in (John 15:4-5).
+Quiet time is a daily period of time spent alone with the Lord in a quiet setting; learning to retreat from the noise of the physical world and enter into the Lord’s presence by the means of silence, prayer the Word: obeying Jesus’ command in, (John 15:4-5).

-Abiding in daily fellowship with the Lord has all to do with the word of God, (John 14:23, Proverbs 4:20-21) “Let them not depart from thine eyes…” we are to make the word of God our daily focus.
+Abiding in daily fellowship with the Lord has all to do with the Word of God, (John 14:23, Proverbs 4:20-21).
+“Let them not depart from thine eyes…” we are to make the Word of God our daily focus.
 Compare (Proverbs 4:21 with Proverbs 8:34).
 Prayer is another essential element of quiet time, (Mark 1:35, Matthew 6:6).

 What is the purpose of quiet time?